Orange-OpenSource/linkspotter/README.md

 # linkspotter
-Tools for comprehensive dataset correlations analysis and visualization
+Tool set for comprehensive dataset correlations analysis and visualization